Canon G7 X vs Fujifilm X100F

 It is notable that the X100F has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X does not feature such a mic input.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G7X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
+Both the G7X and the X100F have been discontinued, but can regularly be found used on eBay.
+The G7X was replaced by the Canon G7 X Mark II, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon G7 X better than the Fujifilm X100F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.